Aishwarya-K-R/Code-Elevate/n8n Chatbot-Enabled Pet Shop Management System - Full Stack/README.md

 Functionalities Implemented :
 This application provides role-specific features :
-1. Admin has access to the following operations :
+1. Admin has access to the following operations (Admin Dashboard) :
   a.
 Login
   b.
 View and update profile
   c.
 View users list